Atomic Heart

 Atomic Heart is a 2023 first-person shooter video game developed by Mundfish Studio.
 It was published by VK Play, Focus Entertainment, and 4Divinity.

 The game is set in an alternate history version of the Soviet Union, during the 1950s.
-Initially depicted as a retrofuturistic utopia, the game follows the collapse of the Soviet Union after a robot uprising.
+Initially depicted as a retrofuturistic utopia, the game follows the collapse of an advanced Soviet research city after a robot uprising.

 Atomic Heart was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on February 21, 2023.
-The game received mixed reviews from critics and received controversy over its reported links to Russia.
 It gained several awards.

 A sequel, titled Atomic Heart 2, is in development.

 Gameplay

 Atomic Heart is a first-person shooter video game with role-playing elements.
 Weapons include conventional firearms, energy-based weapons, and melee weapons.
 A wide variety of enemies are featured, most of which are robots; mutants are another type of enemy consisting of human corpses animated by genetically-engineered plant-like organisms called sprouts.
 A crafting system allows the player to piece weapons together from metal parts that can be detached from robots or taken from household appliances.
 Ammo in the game is scarce, so the player also has the option to use rechargeable energy guns.
 Quick-time events are featured in the game.

 The player wears a special glove, the Polymer Glove, which grants powers such as telekinesis, freezing, shield, electricity and others to defeat foes.
 Its powers can be combined with both melee and ranged weapons.

 Weapons can be upgraded and embedded with various elemental effects using cartridges.
 These cartridges can be looted, crafted and equipped by the player on both melee and ranged weapons.

 To cover distances faster in certain large open spaces, players can use cars left in these areas.
 Players also have to solve various puzzles that are encountered throughout the main campaign and side Polygons (Testing Grounds).
 After one of the released patches in June 2024, the game also offers accessibility settings, which include not only puzzles auto-solve, but also colorblind mode, auto QTE, auto-heal, and some others.